 -

-The six Eurostar platforms at St Pancras (platforms 5-10) are directly above the departure lounge, and a boarding announcement will be made about 15-20 minutes before departure.
+The six Eurostar platforms at St Pancras (platforms 5-10) are directly above the departure lounge, a boarding announcement will be made 15-20 minutes before departure.
 There are two gently-sloping moving walkways up to each platform, plus a lift.
 If your reservation is in cars 1-5, you use one walkway, if your reservation is in cars 6-18 you use the other.
 Just follow the signs!

 -

-St Pancras' beautiful gothic facade...
+St Pancras' beautiful gothic facade.
 The station building is now a luxury hotel, the Renaissance, accessed from the forecourt via the big archway in the photo above.
-See London St Pancras station information. |
+See London St Pancras station guide.

-Departure lounge...
+Departure lounge.
 The Eurostar main departure lounge, with seats, mobile recharging bar, info desk, cafe, shop, toilets & bar.
 In this photo you can see the travelator up to the platform.
-The blue bench seating in the centre of this photo has now been improved with more regular seating of the brown type. |
+The blue bench seating in the centre of this photo has now been improved with more regular seating of the brown type.

 Check-in at Paris Gare du Nord: See station guide